sotoodeh/ucity_EEM404/README.md

 - tree
 - catkin_make       # to build the nodes http://wiki.ros.org/catkin/commands/catkin_make

+Additionally, if you look in your current directory you should now have a 'build' and 'devel' folder.
+Inside the 'devel' folder you can see that there are now several setup.*sh files.
+Sourcing any of these files will overlay this workspace on top of your environment.
+To understand more about this see the general catkin documentation: catkin.
+Before continuing source your new setup.*sh file.
 The .bashrc file is a script file that’s executed when a user logs in.
 The file itself contains a series of configurations for the terminal session.
 This includes setting up or enabling: coloring, completion, shell history, command aliases, and more.

 - source devel/setup.bash